zephyr-programming/AI-Lang/documentation.md

 CONFIG_FILE = "ailconfig.json"
 ```

-**Configuration:** Defines the name of the configuration file where the Hugging Face API key is stored.
+**Configuration:** Defines the name of the configuration file where the HuggingFace API key is stored.

 ```python
 class AILanguageInterpreter: